Book Summary and Review: Rich Dad’s Cashflow Quadrant

 Here we have another great book on understanding you and your money.
-This one focuses more on the "how" of earning money and is very important for us as teachers.
-The Cashflow Quadrant by Robert T. Kiyosaki looks at money from a different lens.
-We might be teachers that are currently dependent on earning our money from a school district, but we can, and should, look at moving from that "E" quadrant as much as possible!
-I will include a summary of each chapter in regular print and then my thoughts and review in italics.
+This one focuses more on the “how” of earning money and is very important for us as teachers.
+Rich Dad’s Cashflow Quadrant by Robert T. Kiyosaki looks at money from a different lens.
+We might be teachers that are currently dependent on earning our money from a school district, but we can, and should, look at moving from that “E” quadrant as much as possible!
+I will include a chapter summary in regular print and then my thoughts and review in italics.

 PART 1 – The Cashflow Quadrant